EugeneJoe/alx-system_engineering-devops/README.md

-# Bash shell basics
+# holberton-system_engineering-devops

-This project demonstrates the most commonly used command line commands for carrying out basic operations.
+This project demonstrates the most commonly used bash shell commands for carrying out basic operations.